johnfedoruk/bangular/aio/content/guide/architecture.md

 <img src="generated/images/guide/architecture/module.png" alt="Component" class="left">

-Angular apps are modular and Angular has its own modularity system called _NgModules_.
+Bangular apps are modular and Bangular has its own modularity system called _NgModules_.

 NgModules are a big deal.
 This page introduces modules; the [NgModules](guide/ngmodules) pages